-Congratulations MSU alum K. Bret Staudt Willet (MAET ’15, EPET ’21) on a recently awarded Sloan Foundation grant!
+- Congratulations K. Bret Staudt Willet (MAET ’15, EPET ’21) on a recently awarded Sloan Foundation grant and received the Early Career Scholar Award from the Technology as an Agent of Change in Teaching & Learning (TACTL) SIG at the annual meeting of the American Educational Research Association (AERA) in Chicago.
 Dr. Staudt Willet, now an Assistant Professor at Florida State University, will investigate language used to describe computing-related master’s and doctoral programs at American Minority Serving Institutions (MSIs) and why faculty members chose specific terminology.
 The team, on which Bret is a co-PI, also wants to look at the relationship between such terminology at MSIs and the career recruitment efforts in the computing and technology workforce.

 EPET graduates secure exciting jobs in research, teaching, administration, and industry.
 See what our recent EPET graduates are doing now.